 It cannot be used for works to commercial buildings.

 If you are submitting a building notice you must feel confident that the work will comply with the current building regulations because when we inspect the work if it doesn't comply you run the risk of having to rectify this at your own expense.

 All building work must be inspected by one of our building control surveyors at key stages.
-This is not only to ensure that the work meets the current building regulations, but it also provides an opportunity for us to offer timely advice or for contractors to raise any queries they may have.
+This is not only to ensure that the work meets the current building regulations, but it also provides an opportunity for contractors to raise any queries they may have.

 Please see our section on Inspections for more information